Skip to content

 """

-return cls(build_template_from_string(content, filters), None)
+return cls(build_template_from_string(content, filters))

 Parameters: